Dev-Sites/pixijs/v4/v4-Creating-Filters.md

 var filter = new PIXI.Filter('', fragSource, uniformsData );
 ```

-But , when you want to change the value of `magic`, you just use :
+Change the value of `magic` after filter creation:

 ```
 filter.uniforms.magic = newValue;
 ```
-.

 In the most cases you could ignore the 3rd  argument `uniforms `.